JustinDFuller/justindfuller.com/content/posts/2020-02-10_why-do-we-fall-into-the-rewrite-trap.md

 ## My History

-To answer this question, I want to first step back through a few points in my history.
+To figure out why we keep falling into the rewrite trap, I want to first step back through a few points in my history.

 ### Cold–what?

 My first job was with a fun, scrappy startup called [SignUpGenius](www.signupgenius.com).
 Most of SignUpGenius's code had been written before I was even thinking of becoming a web developer, on a platform called Coldfusion (you've probably never heard of it), with a sprinkling of Angular.js.
 We had no microservices, no Node.js, no React, Go, Docker, or Kubernetes.
 Our production deployment consisted of arriving early in the morning to manually copy over files and debug issues (I told you we were scrappy).

 Yes, this situation is not ideal and, no, I am not advocating for anyone to manually FTP files for their production deploys.
 However, one thing that cannot be denied is that we were very productive.
-Granted, the Coldfusion code was old, but it was constantly improved.
+Granted, the Coldfusion code was old, but we were constantly improving it.
 There was never talk of a rewrite; instead, the code was improved, little by little, each time we worked on adding a feature or fixing a bug.

 The results were clear: in my time at SignUpGenius I was able to see the company gain market share; with increased traffic, revenue, and even a buyout of a competitor.

 The code wasn't perfect — far from it, as any codebase would be after ten years — but if we had stopped to rewrite the whole thing we would have been dead in the water and the company would have suffered.
-Just like in Joel's post, where Netscape took years to rewrite its already working code, if we had rewritten just because Coldfusion was "dead" or "inferior" would have served little business purpose.
+Just like in Joel's post, where Netscape took years to rewrite its already working code, rewriting code because Coldfusion was "dead" or "inferior" would have served little business purpose.

-There are plenty of counter-arguments to be made here.
+I understand there are plenty of counter-arguments to be made here.
 First and foremost, it gets harder every day to find a Coldfusion developer.
 Those who know the platform are most likely looking to give a facelift to their skillset, rather than prolonging the inevitable drying-up of the proverbial job pool.
 More, it may be harder to implement functionality in Coldfusion, particularly the kind we were dealing with, than, say, in .Net, Ruby on Rails, or even Go.

+Even so, there are other, better ways to move toward new technology without rewriting an entire codebase.

 ### Taking advantage of new technologies